Who is afraid of science? Maybe the one who is quoted below?

 I’ll put the updates in text like this, so you can tell what’s new.

 For one thing, after someone I know and trust told me I need to have more of an explanation for some of what I write, I’m thinking that’s especially true for the science series.
 So, I’m going to essentially rewrite the entire series before adding more to it.
-The series page is here, so if you’re interested in it – you can check back from time to time.
-Or, if you’d like to save yourself the trouble of checking back, you can subscribe to / follow the site via email (right hand side, near the top; or Twitter, Facebook, Google+, RSS (at the very top, ).
+You can subscribe to / follow the site via email (right hand side, near the top).

 Who is afraid of science?